wahyd4/aria2-ariang-docker/README.md

 ### Supported Environment Variables

   * ENABLE_AUTH whether to enable Basic auth
+  * ENABLE_RCLONE whether to disable Rclone, if you running this container offline or do not have stable connection to Github, please set to `false`
   * ARIA2_USER Basic Auth username, Rclone GUI uses it as well.
   * ARIA2_PWD Basic Auth password, Rclone GUI uses it as well.
   * ARIA2_EXTERNAL_PORT The Aria2 port which exposed to public to access to